DPWH sacks 3 Bulacan officials over anomalous flood control projects - BusinessWorld Online

 The officials were found guilty of “disloyalty to the Republic of the Philippines and to the Filipino people, grave misconduct, gross neglect of duty, and conduct prejudicial to the best interest of the service.”

 Aside from dismissal, they are permanently barred from holding public office and forfeited any retirement benefits.
-Their civil service eligibility has also been cancelled.
+Their civil service eligibility has also been canceled.